Zhuo-Chen-byte/DSCI-560/README.md

 3. Data Cleaning

-   Currently, there are no data need cleaning (no missing values, do not know what models to use).
-Will be added later
+   KNN imputation is provided.
+However, there are no data need cleaning currently.